Australian Academy of the Humanities: History

 The Australian Academy of the Humanities was established by Royal Charter in 1969.
 Its antecedent was the Australian Humanities Research Council (AHRC), which was convened informally in 1954 through the combined efforts of Brian R. Elliott and Professor A. N. Jeffares, who organised preliminary meetings in Melbourne of delegates drawn from the Faculties of Arts in Australian universities.
 The AHRC was a positive force in education and scholarship, and its activities gradually evolved, especially in its support for national projects in the humanities.
 Recognition among the AHRC executive of the changing functions of the Council led in 1967 to the proposal of establishing an Academy.
 Royal consent was granted to the petition on 25 June 1969, and Letters Patent issued, constituting the Academy from that date.
 The Academy's Foundation Fellows were the members the AHRC.

 The highest distinction in scholarship in the humanities was required of candidates for election to the Fellowship of the Australian Academy of the Humanities.
 The first intake comprising sixteen Fellows (including Geoffrey Blainey, Kenneth Inglis, John Mulvaney, David Monro, Franz Philipp, Saiyid Rizvi, Oskar Spate and Judith Wright) and one Honorary Fellow (J. C. Beaglehole) were elected by the fifty-one Foundation Fellows at a Special General Meeting on 20–21 September 1969.
 Annual elections have taken place since that time.

-For an account of the debates and efforts that led to the establishment of the Academy, see Graeme Davison FAHA's article in the inaugural edition of Humanities Australia: 'Phoenix Rising: The Academy and the Humanities in 1969'.
+For an account of the debates and efforts that led to the establishment of the Academy, see the article by Graeme Davison FAHA in the inaugural edition of Humanities Australia: 'Phoenix Rising: The Academy and the Humanities in 1969'.